GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-ccid.md

 10. Check the logs from the App and double-check that they mention the correct version of the driver (it should be a string like `init_driver() Driver version: 1.4.30`).

+    Troubleshooting: in case a wrong version is still mentioned somewhere, or some other correction was needed, you can force the CCID recompilation by repeating the step #2.

 11. Generate a new version of the `//smart_card_connector_app/build/human_readable_supported_readers.txt` file (by running `make package` in the `//smart_card_connector/build/` directory).

-11. If everything is OK, prepare a commit / a Pull Request with all these changes.
+12. If everything is OK, prepare a commit / a Pull Request with all these changes.

 Additional tasks to be performed later, when rolling out a new version of the